 New Mill Street Community Park

-Leveraging a $3 million grant from the state, the former site of the Nova Dye & Print Corporation will now feature a large community park and baseball field.
+Leveraging a $3 million grant from the State of Connecticut, the former site of the Nova Dye & Print Corporation is now a large community park – featuring the spectacular George Tirado Sr. baseball field.

 Property Programs & Incentives